nadeemsangrasi/milestone-2-project-2/README.md

-# Milestone 2 Project 1 with nextjs + custum css - Basic Portfolio
+# Milestone 2 Project 1 with nextjs + custom css - Basic Portfolio

 This project is the second milestone in our journey to mastering Next.js.
 The portfolio is built using the App Router and features four essential pages: